Summer Staff Job Description

 • Participate in group worship times such as vespers and morning watch with campers.

-• Carry out a daily Bible study related to the camp theme (using curriculum materials).
+• Lead a daily Bible study related to the camp theme using curriculum materials.

 • Use natural events during the day to promote discussion of Christian concepts.

-• Encourage campers to use their Bibles while they are at camp for personal devotions and use the Bible as a relevant resource in group discussions.
+• Encourage campers to use their Bibles while at camp for personal devotions and use the Bible as a relevant resource in group discussions.

-• Use your camper group as a teaching example of what a Christian community might be like.
+• Use your camper group as a teaching example of what a Christian community can be like.

 • Make campers aware of Christian stewardship in their use of the campsite and resources.